 The Triumphal Entry

-10. And having entered into Jerusalem, the whole city was stirred up, saying: “Who is this?”
+- And with Him having entered into Jerusalem, the whole city was stirred up, saying: “Who is this?”

 Cleansing the Temple